pnnl/ruleset-checking-tool/docs/section22/Rule22-9.md

 # CHW&CW - Rule 22-9

-**Schema Version:** 0.0.10 **Mandatory Rule:** True **Rule ID:** 22-9
+**Schema Version:** 0.0.10 **Mandatory Rule:** True
+**Rule ID:** 22-9
-**Rule Description:** For Baseline chilled water system with cooling capacity of 300 tons or more, the secondary pump shall be modeled with a minimum flow of 25% of the design flow rate.
+**Rule Description:** For Baseline chilled water system with cooling capacity of 300 tons or more, the secondary loop shall be modeled with a minimum flow of 25% of the design flow rate.
 **Rule Assertion:** B-RMR = expected value
 **Appendix G Section:** Section 22 CHW&CW Loop
 **90.1 Section Reference:** Section G3.1.3.10 Chilled-water pumps (System 7, 8, 11, 12 and 13)